GSreeSwetha/FetchAssessment/README.md

 # FetchAssessment
 Write a small application that can read from an AWS SQS Queue, transform that data, then write to a Postgres database.

-#Instructions for execution
+#Instructions for execution <br />
 OS: Windows

 1. connect to ec2 instance using ppk file: fetch_project_key

-open putty:
+open putty: <br />
- Host name: 13.233.164.102
+ Host name: 13.233.164.102 <br />
- mode: SSH
+ mode: SSH <br />
- go to category section-> SSH -> Auth -> credentials -> browse the ppk file in private key file for authentication -> click open login as-> ubuntu
+ go to category section-> SSH -> Auth -> credentials -> browse the ppk file in private key file for authentication -> click open <br />
+ login as-> ubuntu

 2. creation of files:
 execute command -> ls

 Here you will find available files in your instance.
-So, now you have to create files in the instance Steps to create a file.
+So, now you have to create files in the instance. <br />
+Steps to create a file.
 Copy the content of the file and follow these commands : <br />
 vi dependencies.sh <br />
 set the file in insert mode with -> click ESC and click i <br />